 Patients with bronchospastic disease, should, in general, not receive beta-blockers, including Metoprolol Tartrate Tablets USP.
 Because of its relative beta1 selectivity, however, Metoprolol Tartrate Tablets USP may be used in patients with bronchospastic disease who do not respond to, or cannot tolerate, other antihypertensive treatment.
 Because beta1 selectivity is not absolute use the lowest possible dose of Metoprolol Tartrate Tablets USP and consider administering Metoprolol Tartrate Tablets USP in smaller doses 3 times daily, instead of larger doses two times daily, to avoid the higher plasma levels associated with the longer dosing interval (see DOSAGE AND ADMINISTRATION).
 Bronchodilators, including beta2 agonists, should be readily available or administered concomitantly.

 Diabetes and Hypoglycemia

 Beta-blockers may mask tachycardia occurring with hypoglycemia, but other manifestations such as dizziness and sweating may not be significantly affected.

-If metoprolol is used in the setting of pheochromocytoma, it should be given in combination with an alpha-blocker, and only after the alpha-blocker has been initiated.
-Administration of beta-blockers alone in the setting of pheochromocytoma has been associated with a paradoxical increase in blood pressure due to the attenuation of beta-mediated vasodilatation in skeletal muscle.
+If Metoprolol Tartrate Tablets USP is used in the setting of pheochromocytoma, it should be given in combination with an alpha blocker, and only after the alpha blocker has been initiated.
+Administration of beta blockers alone in the setting of pheochromocytoma has been associated with a paradoxical increase in blood pressure due to the attenuation of beta-mediated vasodilatation in skeletal muscle.